0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	addl	$z_extract_offset, %ebx
 ```

 First of all note on `CONFIG_RELOCATABLE` macro.
-This configuration option defined in the [arch/x86/Kconfig](https://github.com/torvalds/linux/blob/master/arch/x86/Kconfig) and as we can read from it's description:
+This configuration option is defined in the [arch/x86/Kconfig](https://github.com/torvalds/linux/blob/master/arch/x86/Kconfig) and as we can read from it's description:

 ```
 This builds a kernel image that retains relocation information